mono/website/docs/about-mono/showcase/software.md

   - /Software/
 ---

-The following applications were developped with Mono and run on its runtime:
+The following applications were developed with Mono and run on its runtime:

 Applications
 ============